• Skip to primary navigation

 Step 4: Serve with cooked rice and enjoy with crusty french bread or even hot cornbread!

-red beans and sausage next to rice on brown plate with cornbread on the side
+A serving of red beans and sausage next to a serving of cooked white rice on a brown plate with cooked cornbread in the background.

 • This recipe freezes well.
 Allow the red beans and sausage and rice to completely cool off.
 Then place into a freezer container or sealable plastic freezer bag (write the date on the bag so you can easily remember it).
 Frozen red beans and sausage and cooked rice will stay fresh for up to 3 months.
 Thaw in the fridge the day before you plan to eat if.
 Reheat in a pot on the stove or in the microwave.